enjiawu/fed-assignment-2/README.md

 - The level system rewards the user with XP when they complete a quiz, offering a sense of accomplishment and progression through gamification.

 **As a user, I want to know the details of my account**
-- The profile page displays details of the user's account, which the user can view at any time.
+- The profile page displays details of the user's account, which the user can view at any time and personalize their experience.

 **As a user, I want to know about the purpose of the website**
 - The About page explains the intentions and goals behind the creation of this website and allows the user to become familiar with its purpose